 Other Important Things You Need To Look At

 Angular involves dependency injection, a concept where one object provides the dependencies to another object.
 This makes the code cleaner and easier to understand.
-On the other side, there’s an MVC pattern which splits a project into three different components – model, view, and controller.
+On the other side, there’s an MVC pattern that splits a project into three different components – model, view, and controller.
 React does not have any such concept and it helps to build the only View of your application whereas, Angular is based on MVC architecture and it allows developers to build code considering 3 different sections – Model, View, and Controller.

-Performance: Which Is Better?
+React vs Angular vs Vue Performance: Which Is Better?

-Virtual DOM model is very helpful in terms of performance.
+The Virtual DOM model is very helpful in terms of performance.
 Both, React and Vue has a Virtual DOM.
 Due to a well-built structure, Vue delivers great performance and memory allocation.
 React, on the other side, works well and Angular is already ahead in the competition.

 Native App development?
 Possible?
 Take a look: